-A Simple Training Needs Analysis Template In Excel
+A Simple Guide To Training Needs Analysis & Free Template (Excel)

-There are many ways to conduct a training needs analysis activity and I’ve been involved in some of the most complex around with multi-dimensional competencies and different levels at each!
+There are many ways to conduct a training needs analysis and the Skillshub team and CEO have been involved in some of the most complex around, with multi-dimensional competencies and different levels at each.

-The process can be as complex or as easy as you need it to be and it needs to be right for the stage that your company is at.
+The process can be as complex or as easy as you need it to be for the stage that your company is at.
+Below is a free, easy to use, beginners training needs analysis template in Excel.

 Steps